 Instead of the design team working in a silo and sharing files once they’re completed, an online creative hub allows teammates to collaborate in real time to make sure projects adhere to brand goals.

-Frontify’s online collaboration platform, Workspace, helps teams manage, discuss, and work on design iterations in one location.
+Frontify’s online collaboration platform, Creative Collaboration, helps teams manage, discuss, and work on design iterations in one location.
 Features like auto-generated notifications, revision tracking, and a Kanban board-based system keeps all teammates up-to-date about where projects are in the design and approval process.

-When Lufthansa, one of the world’s biggest airlines with more than 120,000 employees, began using Frontify’s Workspace, they were able to bring their internal and external teams together to improve their design process and ensure brand consistency.
+When Lufthansa, one of the world’s biggest airlines with more than 120,000 employees, began using Frontify’s Creative Collaboration, they were able to bring their internal and external teams together to improve their design process and ensure brand consistency.

 Before Frontify, Lufthansa was using an old brand platform that lacked sharing capabilities and was difficult to access.
 That left some teams out of the loop, which caused inconsistent branding.
-With Workspace, over 1,000 users can monitor more than 300 active projects to ensure brand consistency across the organization.
+With Creative Collaboration, over 1,000 users can monitor more than 300 active projects to ensure brand consistency across the organization.

 By using one dashboard for all projects, teammates work together, simplifying feedback and heightening transparency.